 (5) The feasible alternatives or additional treatment opportunities, including, but not limited to, comfort care, hospice care, palliative care, and pain control.

-(j) "Medically confirmed" means the medical opinion of the attending physician has been confirmed by a consulting physician who has examined the individual and the individual's relevant medical records.
+(j) "Medically confirmed" means the medical diagnosis and prognosis of the attending physician has been confirmed by a consulting physician who has examined the individual and the individual's relevant medical records.